 Chimpanzee Trekking in Kyambura Gorge – Queen Elizabeth National Park

 Kyambura Gorge in Queen Elizabeth National Park is a magical valley for chimpanzee trekking with a few chimpanzees that can be trekked during Uganda safaris.
-The Kyambura Gorge experience is much more fascinating as tourists go trekking in search of the chimpanzees within the gorge which is also referred to as “valley of apes”.
-This is because the Kyambura Gorge is the only valley or depression that is home to chimpanzees in Uganda which makes the atmosphere amazing.
-The underground rainforest is amazing including the vegetation types, birds, chimpanzees and monkeys.
+The Kyambura Gorge experience is much more fascinating as tourists go trekking in search of the chimpanzees within the gorge which is also referred to as the “valley of apes”.
+This is because the Kyambura Gorge is the only valley or depression that is home to chimpanzees in Uganda, which makes the atmosphere amazing.
+The underground rainforest is amazing including the vegetation types, birds, chimpanzees, and monkeys.
 The chimpanzees in the Kyambura gorge have been habituated and therefore accustomed to human presence and safe to trek.

-Best time for Chimpanzee trekking is good all year round, however, it is during the months of June – July and December to February that are drier and make chimpanzee trekking easier.
+Best time for Chimpanzee trekking is all year round, however, it is during the months of June – July and December to February that are drier and make chimpanzee trekking easier.
 Walking the trails is easier during these times and the experience tends to be enjoyable.

 The western region of Uganda has several national parks for tours and Kyambura gorge can be tailored in any trip.
 Tours that can be undertaken in western Uganda include visits to Bwindi Impenetrable National Park and Mgahinga Gorilla National Park for Uganda gorilla safaris.
-Queen Elizabeth National Park is one of the top spots for Uganda wildlife safaris and a 4 days tour to the park is great for both wildlife viewing as well as chimpanzee trekking.
+Queen Elizabeth National Park is one of the top spots for Uganda Wildlife Safaris and a 4 days tour to the park is great for both wildlife viewing as well as chimpanzee trekking.

 Chimpanzee trekking in Uganda can also be added onto other primate tracking tours like Uganda gorilla safaris or golden monkey trekking in Mgahinga Gorilla National Park.
 Surrounded with other wildlife parks, chimp tracking can also be undertaken on the same tour with Uganda wildlife safaris, adventure trips, bird watching tours or any other activity.
 For the perfect primate tracking experiences, Uganda is the best option followed by Rwanda which is also home to mountain gorillas and chimpanzees.
-However, for Africa tours that include viewing thousands of animals migrate, then a Tanzania safari or Kenya safari to see the wildebeest or visit other national parks comes in handy.
+However, for Africa tours that include viewing thousands of animals migrate, then a Tanzania safari or Kenya safari to see the wildebeests or visit other national parks comes in handy.